makrai/notes/zhou22-emo-voice-conversion.md

     limitations.
 Based on the review of the current emotional voice conversion This paper is organized as follows

-#  We first give a comprehensive overview of recent studies on emotional voice conversion in Section 2
+# 2 Overview of recent studies on emotional voice conversion in Section 2

-#  3 We discuss the 19 existing databases (Zhou+ 2021c)
+# 3 The 19 existing databases (Zhou+ 2021c)

-# 4. ESD database
+# 4 ESD database

-*  We then formulate the design of a novel ESD database for speaker-independent emotional voice conversion, that is also suitable for other speech synthesis tasks, such as mono-lingual or cross-lingual speaker voice conversion and emotional text-to-speech
+* We formulate the design of a novel ESD database for speaker-independent emotional voice conversion
+   * also suitable for other speech synthesis tasks, such as mono-lingual or cross-lingual speaker voice conversion and emotional text-to-speech
-*  The ESD database consists of a total of 29 h of audio recordings from 10 native English speakers and 10 native Chinese speakers, covering 5 different emotion categories (neutral, happy, angry, sad and surprise)
+* a total of 29 h of audio recordings from
+* 10 native English speakers and 10 native Chinese speakers, covering
+* 5 different emotion categories (neutral, happy, angry, sad and surprise)
-*  It represents one of the largest emotional speech databases publicly available, in terms of speaker and lexical variability
+* It represents one of the largest public emotional speech databases
+   * in terms of speaker and lexical variability
-*  All the recordings are conducted in the studio with professional devices to guarantee audio quality
+* All the recordings are conducted in the studio with professional devices

-#  5, we report the performance for the ESD database in emotional voice conversion
+# 5 The performance for the ESD database in emotional voice conversion

-#  6, we show the promise of the ESD database on other voice conversion and text-to-speech tasks
+# 6 The ESD database for other voice conversion and text-to-speech tasks

-#  7 concludes the study
+# 7 Conclusion